Xunnamius/project-utils/README.md

 ## Feature Overview

-- Compatible with new and existing npm projects.
+- Compatible with new and existing projects.
 - Presents a unified interface for both polyrepo (normal repos) and monorepo management.
 - Built on popular open source tooling.
-  - Projector's core feature set relies on git, npm, and [a slightly-tweaked semantic-release fork][36].
+  - Projector's core feature set relies on git, npm, and [a slightly-tweaked semantic-release fork][2].
   - Projector provides several optional [_highly opinionated_
     configurations][49] for TypeScript, webpack, Babel, Jest, and other tools, but you can very easily substitute your own.